XamarinUniversity/build2018-labs/lab1/README.md

 4. Run the app on at least one platform.
 You should be able to add/update and delete notes just as before.

-5. Close the app (force it to close using the platform-specific gesture if necessary).
+5. Close the app (force it to close using the platform-specific gesture if necessary.

-6. Run the app again - you should _still_ see your data.
+6. Run the app again; you should _still_ see your data.